 Tired of reading about easy listening crooners?
 Well, here’s something slightly different.
-Eddie Fisher & Sally Sweetland’s I’m Walking Behind You was knocked back off the top slot by Frankie Laine’s mammoth I Believe, which stayed there for a further impressive six weeks.
-During that period, serial killer John Christie was hanged for the murder of his wife (there were other victims though, detailed here and here), and two notable TV shows began on the BBC: influential sci-fi drama The Quatermass Experiment and nostalgic (yes the BBC loved looking to the past even then) music hall series The Good Old Days, which ran for 30 years.
+Eddie Fisher and Sally Sweetland’s I’m Walking Behind You was knocked back off the top slot by Frankie Laine’s mammoth I Believe, which stayed there for a further impressive six weeks.

-But in 1953 he was on top of his game, and although The Song from Moulin Rouge was only top of the pops for a week before I Believe began it’s final, three-week stint at the top, Mantovani would return in 1954 with that year’s longest-running number 1 single.
+In 1953 he was on top of his game, and although The Song from The Moulin Rouge was only top of the charts for a week before I Believe began it’s final, three-week stint at the top, Mantovani would return in 1954 with that year’s longest-running number 1 single.

 Written by: Georges Auric